 FIELD TRIPS: Our school does not take children enrolled in our Infant through Four year old programs off the premises during the school year for field trips.
 We bring in a variety of presentations of educational and entertainment value throughout the year.
-Children enrolled in our Kindergarten may participate in scheduled field trips with parental written permission.
-Children enrolled in our older camp program will travel for field trips with parental written permission.
-All children will travel in a school bus or other licensed vehicle hired from an outside source.
+Children enrolled in our Alternative Kindergarten and Kindergarten children may participate in scheduled field trips with parental written permission.
+Children enrolled in our older camp program will travel out for field trips with parental written permission.
+All children will travel in a school bus hired from an outside source.

-CHAPERONE RESPONSIBILITY: School year field trips are taken with children in our Kindergarten and Older Camp Programs.
+CHAPERONE RESPONSIBILITY: School year field trips are taken with children in our Alternative Kindergarten, Kindergarten and Older Camp Programs.
 Responsibility may vary somewhat from trip to trip but basic responsibility is listed below.
 If you choose to participate as a chaperone then you must agree to follow teacher instructions in regard to safe guarding and regulations for all children including your own.
 Siblings are not permitted on field trips.